 We, the human breed, generally learn to read body languages with time and experience.
-This is transpired by picking up cues during the years and observing the behavioral characteristics of people in person also known as the mystery characteristics.
+This is transpired by picking up cues during the years and observing the behavioural characteristics of people in person also known as the mystery characteristics.
 Further supported by the people’s ability to communicate, it is not restricted to verbal communications alone.
-The non-verbal communications are dependent upon our tone of voice, body language and behavioral characteristics.
+The non-verbal communications are dependent upon our tone of voice, body language and behavioural characteristics.
 Learning how to become aware of, and to interpret that can give us an upper hand in our professional and personal life.

 When we are working hard and doing all we can to achieve our goals, anything that can give us an edge is powerful and will streamline our path to success.
-This behavioral tendency lifts us to remarkable heights and sharpens our senses.
+This behavioural tendency lifts us to remarkable heights and sharpens our senses.
 In particular our observational skills.

 So what are those observations that we ought to make?
 What are those characteristics or what are those tricks to read people and their body languages?
 So that, next time we are in a meeting (or even on a date), we watch for the following cues:

 - Crossed arms and legs- it signals resistance to ideas.
 Crossed arms and legs are physical barriers that portray that your partner or the other person is not open to your thought or to what you’re saying.
 Even if they’re smiling and engaged in a pleasant conversation, their body language tells a different story.
-Psychologically, crossed legs or arms signal that a person is mentally, emotionally, and physically blocked off from what’s in front of him/her.
+Psychologically, crossed legs or arms signal that a person is mental, emotionally, and physically blocked off from what’s in front of him/her.
 It’s not intentional, which is why it’s so revealing.